Tudor City: A Brief History of the City on the Hill

 From Estates to Slums

 The rate of growth of New York City in the 1850s was impressive but uneven.
 The spectacular hills were razed to provide cross streets and avenues were paved, but development focused mostly on the northern part of the city.
-In midtown, the area around Fifth and Madison Avenues was sparsely settled--while, according to one census report, more than 10,000 squatters inhabited the area "north of 42d street and in communities, such as Dutch Hill between2nd ave around 1861 38th and 44th streets along the East River."
+In midtown, the area around Fifth and Madison Avenues was sparsely settled--while, according to one census report, more than 10,000 squatters inhabited the area "north of 42d street and in communities, such as Dutch Hill between 38th and 44th streets along the East River."
 By the time of the Civil War, the magnificent estates had been replaced by modest housing.
 Prospect Hill became known as Goat Hill as goats and squatters overran the area, ruled by an ill-reputed Paddy Corcoran and his "Rag Gang."
 The headquarters of "Corcoran's Roost" is thought to be where Prospect Tower stands today.
 An inscription on Tudor Tower also commemorates this piece of infamous history.

 Adding to the notoriety were the anti-draft riots that began at the registration office on 46th Street and Third Avenue and spread quickly.
 The residents of Goat Hill apparently joined a mob of 50,000 that marched to Cooper Square.
 Rioting ensued for three days as sections of the city were burned and houses were looted.
 Some of the bounty was later found in the shanties of "Corcoran's Roost."

 The post-Civil War era brought even more changes.
 By 1868, slaughterhouses, packing sheds, cattle pens, and railroad piers marked the area.
 As the waterfront continued to be commercialized, middle class housing was constructed in the form of row houses.
 Four of these row houses still stand -- one on the North side of 41st Street and the other three on the South side of 43rd Street.
-The construction of the Second and Third Avenue Els also42nd 1928 contributed to the industrialization of the East River, and middle class families soon fled to the suburbs.
+The construction of the Second and Third Avenue Els also contributed to the industrialization of the East River, and middle class families soon fled to the suburbs.
 As a result, the row houses were converted to rooming houses or replaced by tenements.
 By the 1920s, the area had become a slum.

 The French Vision